Getting your Guinea Pig’s attention

 - Offer some hideouts throughout the home, for example, cardboard boxes and pet igloos.

-Once it has adjusted, you can gradually allow your guinea pig to explore the entire house.
+Once it has accustomed to its new environment, you may slowly let your guinea pig roam free around the entire house.

 Pain and illness

-Are their ears flat against their backs, or are they bent with their ears bent?
-Do they exhibit any of the following signs:
+Are their ears pressed against their backs in a flat position, or do they have a bowed appearance with their ears bowed?
+Do any of the following symptoms appear in their behavior:

 - They are clenching their teeth.

 - Swelling in the area surrounding the eyes

 - Appetite sluggishness